widdowquinn/pyani/docs/subcmd_anib.rst

 ``--name NAME``
     Use the string ``NAME`` to identify this ``ANIb`` run in the ``pyani`` database.

+``-o OUTDIR, --outdir OUTDIR``
+    Path to a directory where comparison output files will be written.

 ``--recovery``
     Use existing ``ANIb`` comparison output if available, e.g. if recovering from a failed job submission.
 Using this option will not generate a new comparison if the old output files exist.